How to Keep Kids Entertained on Road Trips - Waspy's Truck Stop

 Make the Most of the Miles

-Long drives don’t have to feel endless — especially when you’re armed with engaging activities and fun places to stop.
-Whether it’s stretching your legs, refueling, or grabbing a bite, Waspy’s in Audubon, IA is a one-stop shop for families on the go.
+Long drives don’t have to feel endless — especially when you’re armed with engaging activities and smart pit stops.
+Whether it’s stretching your legs, refueling, or enjoying a meal, Audubon, Iowa has what families need to recharge on the road.

 Planning a road trip through Iowa?
-Don’t forget to stop at Waspy’s—where a quick break can make a big difference for the whole family.
+Stop at The Feed Mill Restaurant for a hearty meal or stay overnight at Blue Grass Inn & Suites — a quick break can make a big difference for the whole family.

-This post was written by Waspy's Truck Stop
+This post was written by The Audubon Insider